Uber and Lyft to share data on driver deactivations, more than a year after pledging to do so

 Lyft, too, pledged to release a safety report and find a data sharing mechanism.
 Though the data-sharing agreement was announced Thursday, the company still has not released its safety report.

-“We’ve said from the beginning that this would be a complex process to put together since it requires a third-party administrator and alignment from different companies on standards and approach,” said Lyft spokeswoman Ashley Adams.
+“We’ve said from the beginning that this would be a complex process to put together since it requires a third-party administrator and alignment from different companies on standards and approach,” said Lyft spokeswoman Ashley Adams, explaining the yearlong development of the data-sharing agreement.
 “It was also important to us to take the time to develop a comprehensive process that prioritizes safety, privacy and fairness while incorporating learnings from sexual violence prevention experts and advocates.”

 Adams also said Lyft would not release its safety report until a dispute between Uber and California regulators is fully resolved.
 The California Public Utilities Commission in December threatened to suspend Uber's license to operate over its refusal to hand over data concerning sexual assault on the platform.